Binance Market Update (2022-08-07)

 Binance

-The global cryptocurrency market cap now stands at $1.10T, down by -0.23% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.10T, up by 0.14% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include OG, SLP, and AVAX, up by 25%, 18%, and 9%, respectively.
+Market outperformers include ROSE, OG, and SLP, up by 21%, 20%, and 13%, respectively.

 Top stories of the day: